Kerridge’s Bar & Grill restaurant - London, UK

 Classically proportioned, the brasserie-style restaurant, once a vision of light, beige and creamy tones, has been transformed by David Collins Studio into a darker, more seductive space, described by creative director Simon Rawlings as a ‘spectacle of theatre, preparation, drama and intimacy’.
 The walls and vaulted ceiling are enriched by an enveloping deep racing green, while armchairs and deep-buttoned banquettes of glossy burgundy leather lend a posh gastropub (very now) meets gentleman’s club feel.
 For a company that practically invented ‘timeless glamour’, David Collins Studio doesn’t disappoint here with a monumental bar featuring a pewter counter, fluted glass, antique mirror panels and brass detailing headlining the room.

 In the dining room, David Collins Studio turns our obsession with food provenance into an art form that calls to mind Francis Bacon carcases on canvas, with glass-fronted fridges set into the walls, exhibiting hunks of hanging meat supplied by Kerridge’s The Butcher’s Tap in Marlow.
-These are matched by genuine artworks which play a central role, curated by Kerridge’s wife English sculpture Beth Cullen Kerridge whose early success helped the pair invest in their first restaurant.
-The artworks may not be be to everyone’s taste, but the gallery wall in the bar adds character and the golden ‘empty suit’ sculpture by Cullen Kerridge (her dig at the accountants and bank managers the pair have met over the years) that stands centre stage certainly has presence.
+These are matched by genuine artworks which play a central role, curated by Kerridge’s wife, English sculptor Beth Cullen Kerridge whose early success helped the pair invest in their first restaurant.
+The artworks may not be be to everyone’s taste, but the gallery wall in the bar adds character and the golden ‘empty suit’ sculpture by Cullen Kerridge (her dig at the accountants and bank managers the pair have met over the years) that stands centre stage holds court.